|

 please use GHS, EZ Soft Stretch or my pixelmath script.

-Also, dont over stretch your image!
+Also, don't over stretch your image!
 This can happen

 when using stretching scripts/maths if the image has